5 Star Rating from BauerFinancial

 "We continue to thrive."

-For the 14th year in a row, BauerFinancial proudly announced that Lubrziol Employees' Credit Union has been awarded the highest (5-star) rating for financial strength and stability.
+For the 16th year in a row, BauerFinancial is proud to announce that Lubrziol Employees' Credit Union has once again been awarded the highest (5-star) rating for financial strength and stability.
 Earning a 5-star rating indicates that we are a safe, financially sound credit union.
 Earning and maintaining this top rating gives us the added title of "Exceptional Performance Credit Union," a status reserved for institutions that have earned Bauer's highest rating consistently for over 10 consecutive years.

 BauerFinancial Inc., of Coral Gables, Florida, has been analyzing and reporting on the financial condition of the nation’s banking industry since 1983.
 Through the years, BauerFinancial has earned the reputation of “the nation’s bank rating service”.
 Hundreds of newspapers depend on their ratings for their readers and federal and state regulators refer thousands of inquirers to Bauer each year.